whitesource-ft/ws-examples/Prioritize/Prioritize-Examples.md

 YAML files containing "azure-pipelines"
 * Ensure the default branch is the same as the .yml file or replace branch name in trigger.
 * Create a new pipeline by selecting Pipelines>Create Pipeline>Azure Repos Git> your imported repository, then select starter pipeline and replace contents with the .yml file
-* Add a [pipeline variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch) named "apikey" with your WhiteSource API Key from the integrate page & "userkey" from your profile page
+* Add a [pipeline variable](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch) named "apiKey" with your WhiteSource API Key from the integrate page & "userKey" from your profile page

 ## Branching
 The default for many of these yml files is enabled to scan on every push & pull request to a release branch.
-It is recommended to run prioritize on pull requests to a protected branch.
+It is recommended to run Prioritize on pull requests to a protected branch.
 An example of this config for GitHub actions can be seen below

 ```
 on: